Some women find themselves regretting divorce, wondering if their decision to end the marriage was made in haste.

 Second, make a decision on what you want to do now.
 Do you want him back?
 Then go for it!
 If not, let him go and move on with your life, too.
 Take your eyes off of him dating, and start dating yourself.
 Take some time to rediscover who you are now, and be that beautiful attractive woman for whomever you choose to have in your life going forward.
 No regrets.

 Virginia's Question: I was married for twenty years and we had two children together.
 My daughter is 16 and son 23.
 He drank a lot during our marriage, went into an AA program, and during the program had an affair.
 I told him I wanted a divorce.
-Now I regret it because it's been 3 years and I still can't get over the divorce.
+Now I regret my divorce because it's been 3 years and I still can't get over it.
 He's found someone new and they are now living together.
 He's told me that he is happier than he has ever has been (which hurts even more).
 I am in Divorce Care, go to Church and believe in God.
 I have days where I am OK, but I think of the time I spent with him and it hurts.
 I consider myself an intelligent person, so why can't I get over this?

 Gloria's Answer: Come on, Virginia!
 You are so much more than this!
 Where is your faith?
 Where is your belief that God will take care of you?
 Where is your memory about a man who was an alcoholic and had an affair with another woman after you stayed faithful to him for so many years?